 Figure 7.
 Negative index string slicing.

 Lastly, it is also possible to extract a multi-character substring from the string.
-Let’s extract the “.com” from “control.com” using two methods that yield the same result:
+Let’s extract the “.com” from “test.com” using two methods that yield the same result:

 Figure 8.
 Substring extraction using string slicing.